juancarlospaco/faster-than-requests/README.md

 `get()`, `post()`, `put()`, `patch()`, `delete()`, `head()` do NOT need this, because they auto-init, this exist for performance reasons to defer the de-initialization and was requested by the community.

-This is optional but very recommended.
+This is optional but recommended.

+Read `optimizeGC` documentation before using.

 **Arguments:** None.